How to Lighten Your Armpits

 - Keep in mind that nervous emotional states also increase sweating.

-Skin is continually regenerating itself but sometimes, it’s harden to eliminate dead cells that accumulate on the external layers of skin.
-To prevent this, gently exfoliate with a bit of sodium bicarbonate every one or two weeks, always before hair removal so as to prevent any irritation.
-Afterwards, whiten the area with water and apply a moisturizing cream.
+To reduce your risk of this happening, gently exfoliate with a bit of baking soda every one or two weeks, always before hair removal to prevent any irritation.
+Afterward, wash the area with water and apply a moisturizing cream.

 Products with alcohol or strong perfumes

-After removing the hair, we also recommend you use some sort of cream or gel to calm the irritation, like aloe vera gel, for example, or a marigold-based cream.
+After removing the hair, we also recommend you use some sort of cream or gel to calm the irritation, like aloe vera gel or a marigold-based cream.